yuhodots/SPPs/README.md

 ### 3. NF-ResNets w/ PyTorch

-There are ResNets and NF-ResNets files in the `models` directory.
+There are NF-ResNets files in the `models` directory.

-I added Beta update codes in [vballoli's codes](https://github.com/vballoli/nfnets-pytorch) for a more accurate reproduction of the original paper.
+- I added Beta update codes in [vballoli's codes](https://github.com/vballoli/nfnets-pytorch) for a more accurate reproduction of the original paper.
+- I added ResNet variants(e.g. ResNet32) which are composed of 3 stages and only use BasicBlock.
+Original ResNet architectures are composed of 4 stages and use BasicBlock or Bottleneck.

 ## How to Use?